Btremaine/Observer_Luenberger/README.md

 *Install files in a Matlab directory (observer_luenberger)
 * Run notes.m to set variable values in environment
 * launch Simulink and load observer.slx
-* Run simulink file ...
+* Run simulink file for your version ...

 ### What is this repository for? ###